jMotif/sax-vsm_site/src/morea/algorithm/znorm.md

 $$x^{'}_{i}=\frac{x_{i}-\mu}{\sigma}, \text{ where } i \in \mathbb{N}$$

-As shown, the time series mean is subtracted from original values at first, and the difference is divided by the standard deviation value second.
-According to most of the recent work concerned with time series mining, _z_-normalization is an essential preprocessing step which allows an algorithm to focus on the structural similarities/dissimilarities rather than on the amplitude.
+First, the time series mean is subtracted from original values, and second, the difference is divided by the standard deviation value.
+According to most of the recent work concerned with time series _structural pattern_ mining, _z_-normalization is an essential preprocessing step which allows a mining algorithm to focus on the structural similarities/dissimilarities rather than on the amplitude-driven ones.

-Note however, that in some cases, this preprocessing is not recommended as it introduces biases.
+Note, however, that in some cases, this preprocessing is not recommended as it introduces biases.
 For example, if the signal variance is significantly small, _z_-normalization will simply overamplify the noise to the unit of amplitude.
 Yet another extreme case is when a time series contains the same values and the standard deviation is not defined.

 ## Example:
 An example below demonstrates the highly desirable property of _z_-normalization: whereas the raw time series look significantly different, their _z_-normalized versions are highly similar.